adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo6-Spark-ML/README.md

 We use a DockerHub  public Docker registry.
 The image needs to be hosted somewhere accessible in order for Kubernetes to be able to use it.
 While it is possible to pull from a private registry, this involves additional steps and is not covered in this Appendix1.

+Driver Image

+For the driver, we need a small set of additional resources that are not required by the executor/base image, including a copy of Kube Control that will be used by Spark to manage workers.
+The container is the same as the executor image in most other ways and because of that we use the executor image as the base.

+As with the executor image, we need to build and tag the image, and then push to the registry.

 ```
 cd ./jupyter/docker
 docker login
+# Build and tag the base/executor image
 docker build -f ./Dockerfile.k8s-minio.executor -t davarski/spark301-k8s-minio-base .
+# Push the contaimer image to a public registry
 docker push davarski/spark301-k8s-minio-base

+# Build and tag the driver image
 docker build -f ./Dockerfile.k8s-minio.driver -t davarski/spark301-k8s-minio-driver .
+# Push the contaimer image to a public registry
 docker push davarski/spark301-k8s-minio-driver

 docker build -f ./Dockerfile.k8s-minio.jupyter -t davarski/spark301-k8s-minio-jupyter .
 docker push davarski/spark301-k8s-minio-jupyter
 ```